shaibs3/containers-tech-train/module_1/Process_namespace.md

 ## Objectives:
 - Understand how namespaces isolate different aspects of the system.
-- Gain practical experience working with process, user, and network namespaces.
+- Gain practical experience working with process namespace.
 - Use the `unshare` command to create and interact with namespaces.

 ---